living game alternate universe game

 2."Learning through Dreams"

 Weird, obscure details and secrets in this game were discovered through sequences of actions seen in player's dreams.
+I don't know about you, but I often dream about the games I play during the day.

 a pokemon red/blue screencap of what looks like a couple of rocks and an onix head